With 2 new mandaps, Ram Temple will be 161 feet tall

 Swami Govind Dev Giri, Treasurer of the Shri Ram Janmabhoomi Tirtha Kshetra said that it has been decided that there will not be more than 200 people including 150 invitees at the event.

 Before laying the foundation stone, PM Modi will offer prayers to Lord Ram at the Temple and Lord Hanuman at the Garhi Temple in Ayodhya.
-All chief minsters from different states will be invited for the programme.
+All chief ministers from different states will be invited to the programme.

 Veteran BJP leader, L K Advani will also be invited for the ceremony.
 There are elaborate arrangements on for the programme.
 The rituals will begin on August 3 and end with a brume pujan on August 5, following which the construction of the Temple would commence.